bThink-BGU/BPjs/README.md

 ### 2022-07
 * :arrow_up: :sparkles: Moved to Rhino 1.7.14.
 This means many new features, including template strings and better Java interoperability.
 See full list [on Mozilla's site](https://github.com/mozilla/rhino/releases/tag/Rhino1_7_14_Release). ([#186](https://github.com/bThink-BGU/BPjs/issues/186)).
     * :part_alternation_mark: Refactored internals fo better fit the new Rhino version.
 We now have a proper context factory, as well as try-with-resources on all context invocations.
-* :part_alternation_mark: `BProgramRunnerListener` defautls to ignores errors during BProgram execution, instead of printing the details to `stderr`.
+* :part_alternation_mark: `BProgramRunnerListener` defautls to ignore errors during BProgram execution, instead of printing the details to `stderr`.
 This behavior remains in `BProgramRunnerListenerAdapter`, where it makes more sense.
-At any event, client code can override these methods. ([#191](https://github.com/bThink-BGU/BPjs/issues/191)).
+Of course, client code can override these methods. ([#191](https://github.com/bThink-BGU/BPjs/issues/191)).
 * :arrow_up: Printing problematic b-thread's name during serialization errors ([#169](https://github.com/bThink-BGU/BPjs/issues/169)).
-* :sparkles: Custom serialization for the non-serializable `java.util.Optional` and JavaScript's `Set()`. ([#189](https://github.com/bThink-BGU/BPjs/issues/189))
+* :sparkles: Custom serialization for the common and non-serializable `java.util.Optional` and JavaScript's `Set()`. ([#189](https://github.com/bThink-BGU/BPjs/issues/189))
-    * Also, this is a basis for custom serializations in general.
+    * This is a basis for custom serializations in general, we now have an initial mechanism in place.
-* :arrow_up: Improved warrping of Java objects as they come to JavaScript: Java strings are now treated as native JS strings, so using the `===` operator works as expected. ([#104](https://github.com/bThink-BGU/BPjs/issues/104)).
+* :arrow_up: Improved wrapping of Java objects as they come to JavaScript: Java strings are now treated as native JS strings, so using the `===` operator works as expected. ([#104](https://github.com/bThink-BGU/BPjs/issues/104)).
-* :bug: Verification stops on ECMAScript errors ([#49](https://github.com/bThink-BGU/BPjs/issues/49)).
+* :bug: Verification stops on ECMAScript errors, instead of hanging ([#49](https://github.com/bThink-BGU/BPjs/issues/49)).
 * :bug: Improved error reporting when trying to sync outside of a b-thread ([#174](https://github.com/bThink-BGU/BPjs/issues/174)).
 * :arrow_up: Informative error message when requesting a list of events and one of the events is `null` ([#184](https://github.com/bThink-BGU/BPjs/issues/184)).
-* :arrow_up: Loggins is turned off by default during verification.
+* :arrow_up: Logging is turned off by default during verification.
 Call `BPjs.setLogDuringVerification(true)` to enable them again ([#160](https://github.com/bThink-BGU/BPjs/issues/160)).
-* :sparkles: Added local JACOCO code coverage reports.
+* :sparkles: Added local [JACOCO](https://www.jacoco.org) code coverage reports.

 ### 2022-02 (Including the 1st BP Day Hackathon)
 * :part_alternation_mark: Calling `bp.sync` from global scope during runtime does not cause an ugly exception anymore ([#174](https://github.com/bThink-BGU/BPjs/issues/174)).
 The error is reported to the listeners.